 The CONFIGURATION page also shows the status of individual tests as follows:

 - A Running tests indicator (a spinner)

 - Precondition failed icon ()

 - Failed run icon ()

 The default base Risk Scores on the CONFIGURATION page have been selected to reflect the importance of a transaction that has been flagged by a given test.

 For example, Complex Account Combinations has a higher base score of 50.
 This is because the more accounts a transaction affects, the more advisable it may be for the auditor to investigate those transactions further.

 Conversely, Unusual Users has a base score of 1, as a user infrequently posting to an account is not always an indication of a red flag.

 This is an area where professional judgement and knowledge of the entity are valuable.
 If you are concerned that one particular test may be indicative of a potential problem, you can increase the base score for that test to bring those transactions to the top of the list.

 AnalyticsAI calculates risk level relative to the overall amount of risk in the data set.
 It sorts all of the transactions in order of descending risk score.
 It then takes the top 5% of scored transactions and labels those transactions as high risk.
 AnalyticsAI uses exclusive threshold logic here, so that all transactions with the same score have the same risk level.
 Similarly, the next 10% of transactions are labeled as medium risk.
-All other transactions are considered low risk.
+All other scored transactions are considered low risk.
 Transactions that have not been flagged by any tests will have a score of zero and be included in the zero risk category.